mateuszac/FIDI/README.md

 Installation
 ------------

-At this moment program is made from 2 separate parts - GUI and file gathering and saving data from user.
+At this moment program consists of 2 separate parts - GUI and file gathering and saving data from user.

 There is no ready to use setup file for GUI yet, however you may run it directly